ganeshkumarsm/techchallenge2/README.md

 Assumptions:
 ===============
 1. Ansible is installed on the Control Node on Linux.
+2. Install jmespath on the Control node using command: pip install jmespath
-2. Managed node is on Linux deployed on AWS.
+3. Managed node is on Linux deployed on AWS.
-3. Python (2.6 or later/3.5 or later) is installed on the control Node and the managed node.
+4. Python (2.6 or later/3.5 or later) is installed on the control Node and the managed node.
-4. All the basic requirements for the Ansible control node to communication with Managed node is taken care (Ansadmin, SSH, keys etc)
+5. All the basic requirements for the Ansible control node to communication with Managed node is taken care (Ansadmin, SSH, keys etc)
-5. Make sure the hosts file contains the managed nodes's IP addressess before running the playbookd.
+6. Make sure the hosts file contains the managed nodes's IP addressess before running the playbookd.

 How to Steps:
 ================